goodnessibeh/GCI-Notion365/README.md

 - **Authentication Issues**: Verify API permissions and credentials in config.json
 - **Notion Issues**: Ensure database is properly shared with your integration
 - **CSV Processing Errors**: The tool includes robust error handling for various CSV formats
+- **Permission Issues**: Ensure all required Microsoft Graph permissions are granted with admin consent

+### Common Errors

+- **401 Unauthorized**: Check your Microsoft Graph API credentials
+- **403 Forbidden**: Ensure all required permissions are granted with admin consent
+- **404 Not Found**: Verify your Notion database ID is correct and the database is shared with your integration
+- **400 Bad Request**: Check the format of your API requests and parameters

 ## Extending the Solution